serguppp/FASTAworld/README.md

    - **View File Details**: Display information such as file name, sequence type, and sequence data.
    - **Edit Files**: Owners can edit names and types of files.
    - **Delete Files**: Delete uploaded files if no longer needed.

+#### 4. **User Authentication**
+   - The authentication system is based on **Blaze** from Laravel, providing secure login, registration, and password management functionalities.
+   - Users can register, log in, and log out to manage their files and analyses.
+   - **Profile Management**: Users can update their personal information, including:
+     - **Change Name**: Update their display name.
+     - **Change Email**: Modify their registered email address.
+     - **Change Password**: Update their password for enhanced security.
+   - **Account Deletion**: Users have the option to delete their account, which removes all associated data from the system.
+   - Sessions are managed with Laravel's built-in features to ensure user-specific access to uploaded files and results.

 ## Installation